gueff/myMVC/README.md

 ## myMVC <a name="myMVC"></a>

-A tiny MVC Framework, written in PHP.
+This is my MVC Framework, written in PHP.
 Open Source and free of charge.
 - Open Source
 - MVC Structure, +Events, +Policies
 - Smarty Template Engine